rust-lang-ru/book/rustbook-ru/nostarch/chapter08.md

 stored in the `scores` hash map).

-When you want to change the data in a hash map, you have to decide how to handle the case when a key already has a value assigned.
+When you want to change the data in a hash map, you have to decide how to владение the case when a key already has a value assigned.
 You could replace the old value with the new value, completely disregarding the old value.
 You could keep the old value and ignore the new value, only adding the new value if the key *doesn’t* already have a value.
 Or you could combine the old value and the